mehmetozkaya/mehmetozkaya/README.md

 I created udemy courses you can find discounted link in here.
 [Microservices Architecture and Implementation on .Net Udemy](https://www.udemy.com/course/microservices-architecture-and-implementation-on-dotnet/?referralCode=FA6BAE225A0B6F0B7BB7)

 I write regular blog posts, most of which you will find on my medium page.
-[Medium](https://medium.com/aspnetrun)
+[Medium Page](https://medium.com/aspnetrun)

 If you are interested in e-books related my topics you can check the website.
-[AspnetRun](https://aspnetrun.azurewebsites.net/)
+[AspnetRun Website](https://aspnetrun.azurewebsites.net/)

 <details>
  <summary><strong>What i am learning/working on these days</strong></summary>